Drinking Alcohol Every Day – Do I Have a Drinking Problem?

 Expert help for alcoholism

 If you are drinking alcohol every day and are worried that you have a drinking problem, it’s so important that you reach out for help.
-Make an appointment with your GP to discuss your symptoms and concerns; they will be able to point you in the direction of further expert support or even refer you to a specialist rehab centre such as Manor Clinic, where you will be able to receive intensive residential treatment for your alcohol addiction.
-You can also contact Manor Clinic directly to speak to a member of our highly skilled team, who can arrange a visit and offer you our free addiction assessment.
+Make an appointment to go and see your GP where you'll be able to discuss your concerns and worries.
+Alternatively, you can contact Manor Clinic directly to speak to a member of our highly skilled team, who can arrange a visit and offer you our free addiction assessment.

 Alcohol addiction treatment at Manor Clinic includes: